briannhinton/designer-interview-questions/README.md

     - Objective: Personal growth?
 Is it important to the candidate that they pursue activities that grow their skillset, and expand their capabilities?

 7. Describe your process and approach to Design?
     - Objective: See if they have an existing process, and how they work.
-Discovery for improvement on our end, and on the individuals organization capabilities.
-Our looping process: Research, Document, Pencil Sketch, Quantify Design, Approval, Document, Final Designs, Approval, Document, Implementation (code), Review Implementation, Approval, Release, Rinse and Repeat)
+Do they follow a process, or just jump right in?
+Can they follow a process?
+Our looping process: Research, Document, Pencil Sketch (ideation), Quantify Design (wireframes and basic prototypes), Approval, Document, Final Designs, Approval, Document, Implementation (code), Review Implementation, Approval, Release, Rinse and Repeat)

 8. What if a design of yours wasn’t implemented correctly by a Front-end Developer, what would be your response?
     - Objective: No right answer.
 Checking for logical thinking, and openness to work with developers to understand the change.